Popcorn-Factory/Arsonist-RoR2/README.md

 ## Latest Update

-- 2.1.8
+- 2.1.9
-    - Raised base volume on Firebug and Arsonist voice lines to a baseline volume.
+    - Lowered Base animation speed on the sprint cycle.
-    - Added sliders for both voice types that can be controlled by the individual sliders or through the master voice volume slider.
+    - Modified the Overview description.

 - 2.0.0
     - New Content: